ianaya89/js-meets-blockchain/README.md

-# JS Meets The Blockchain Demo
+# 🤝 JS Meets The Blockchain Demo

-> ganache-cli and truffle are set as dev deps, so no global installation is needed.
+> ⚠️ `ganache-cli` and `truffle` are set as dev deps, so no global installation is needed.

 ## Install Deps